Bring up the Numbers

 It’s been my personal experience, that consuming these high-iron and high-protein diets the day before my plasma donation gave me the best results, the morning of or too far ahead of time will not be as effective.

-I hope these little tips for low hematocrit and protein levels helps get your levels within the acceptable range, and your donation process goes smoothly.
+I hope these little tips for low hematocrit and protein levels help get your levels within the acceptable range, and your donation process goes smoothly.

 More Information About Plasma Donation